krmeljalen/sentinel_demo/README.md

 This is PoC that suffices for interview purposes.
 There are several issues with this code though, and is not production ready.

 To name just a few:
+- its good practice to have at least /health endpoint implemented in microservice. here I added index, so it's returning 200 response code for service to be considered healthy and included in loadbalancer
 - credentials should be stored in credentials manager
 - microservice was spawned in public network
 - code could be split into two parts, one that sets up whole infra and pipeline separate